-The Local Government Act 2009 (the Act) and other legislation requires the Office of the Independent Assessor (OIA) to keep certain information confidential.
+The Local Government Act 2009 and other legislation requires the OIA to keep certain information confidential.
 The OIA must strike a balance between this legislative emphasis on confidentiality and the media’s right to report on matters of public interest.

 When balancing confidentiality and accountability, the OIA will consider whether it is appropriate and fair to release information.
 In particular the OIA will consider: